Mapping Future Imaginaries – Global

 Email me: linda.knight@rmit.edu.au

-Sonja’s scholarship intersects feminist poststructuralist philosophies of human and more-than-human Otherness, and early childhood education.
+Sonja’s scholarship intersects feminist poststructuralist philosophies of human and more-than-human Otherness and early childhood education.
 She has a particular interest in disrupting universalising superficialities in the often-neglected area of teachers’ cultural/racial Otherness.
-Sonja publishes widely and collaborates with national and international networks and is a co-series editor of the book series Children: Global posthuman perspectives and contemporary theory, and Vice-President of the Philosophy of Education Society of Australasia.
-Her current research has been awarded an ARC DECRA – it focuses on notions of teacher identity constructions in Australia and Aotearoa New Zealand to question the uncertainties that arise in unknowing the self, where we are all strangers even to ourselves.
+Sonja publishes widely, collaborates with national and international networks, and is a co-series editor of the book Children: Global Posthuman Perspectives and Contemporary Theory and Vice-President of the Philosophy of Education Society of Australasia.
+Her current research has been awarded an ARC DECRA – it focuses on notions of teacher identity constructions in Australia and Aotearoa, New Zealand, to question the uncertainties that arise in unknowing the self, where we are all strangers even to ourselves.

 Email me: sonja.arndt@unimelb.edu.au